-- 3.9.
+- 3.8.9.
+Each source test shall consist of at least three (3) valid test runs with results presented as the arithmetic average of all valid test runs and in the terms of any applicable emission limit(s). - 3.9.
+Equipment Installation.
+The permittee shall install, calibrate, maintain and operate equipment or systems for recording the operation and production records required by this permit.
+Equipment must be installed and calibrated before operating the asphalt plant on an Indian reservation. - 3.10.
 Emissions Calculations.
-Within 20 days after each month (beginning with the first month of operating the permitted source at a location on an Indian reservation and continuing until eleven months after moving the permitted source to a location off an Indian reservation), the permittee shall calculate and record the source-wide monthly emissions (tons/month) and the rolling 12-month total emissions (tons/year) for CO, NOx, PM, PM10, SO2 and VOC using the calculation techniques required in Condition 2. - 3.10.
+Within 20 days after each month (beginning with the first month of operating the permitted source at a location on an Indian reservation and continuing until eleven months after moving the permitted source to a location off an Indian reservation), the permittee shall calculate and record the source-wide monthly emissions (tons/month) and the rolling 12-month total emissions (tons/year) for CO, NOx, PM, PM10, SO2, VOC and HAP using the calculation techniques required in Condition 2. - 3.11.
 Records Retention.
 Copies of all required monitoring records, notifications and reports required by this permit and location approval letters from EPA shall be kept with the asphalt plant for a period of five years and shall be made available to EPA upon request.